 - All other successful abstracts will be allocated as either a poster or an oral presentation within the programme of the specialty group it was submitted to.
 (Scheduling and selection managed by the specialty group convenor.)

 When will I hear about the outcome of my submission?

 We will write to everybody on 18 December 2019, with details on the outcome of their submission.
 Please do not call the office for an update on your submission until this date.
 We are only able to give information to the person who submitted the abstract.

 Where are papers published?

-All those submissions that are accepted for presentation will be published in a supplement to the April edition of the Archives of Disease in Childhood.
+All those submissions that are accepted for presentation will be published in the online supplement to the April edition of the Archives of Disease in Childhood.

-We will print your abstract from the version supplied by you.
-It will be printed exactly as submitted - this means that any errors or spelling mistakes will show.
+We will publish your abstract from the version supplied by you.
+It will be published exactly as submitted - this means that any errors or spelling mistakes will show.
 Please proofread your submission very carefully.

 Should you have any queries relating to your abstract then please do not hesitate to contact our conference secretariat, Hg3 Conferences, at firstname.lastname@example.org.